GrumpsCat/listed/content/pages/about.md

 ---
 # Hi, it's Greg.

-* I write about various topics I want to explore more.
+* I write about various topics
-* I update most post continuously.
+* I update most post continuously and irregularly.
-* Inline CSS
-* Anchor headings
+* All information should have citations.
 * Tags
 * 404 page
 * Compressed CSS and HTML